tenchi-security/zanshin_automate_aws_onboard/README.md

 ## Overview

-This will create an AWS ECS Fargate Task and an AWS EventBridge rule will be created to call this task given a cron expression you specify.
+This will create an AWS ECS Fargate Cluster, Task Definition and an AWS EventBridge rule will be created to call this task given a cron expression you specify.

 The task will:
 - Download and install [Zanshin CLI](https://github.com/tenchi-security/zanshin-cli/)